 The O Kun De Kun falls is located in Ontanagon County.
 It is a very rustic and preserved hike but well worth it.
 There is an Upper and Lower falls portion so make sure to see them both when you head out.

 The trail head begins about 8 miles north of Bruce Crossings on US 45.
 There are signs for the parking area.
 It is a 1.3 mile hike that is that is pretty moderate.
 You will first come to the Upper Falls which is a ten foot plunge.
 Keep going and the trail picks back up and will bring you to the Lower Falls.
 There is a suspension bridge below the falls that adds to the hike.
 The falls and hiking trail are part of the North Country Trail.
 The Baltimore River feeds the falls.

-The trailhead begins about 8 miles north of Bruce Crossings on US 45.
-Look for signs indicating a parking area for the O-Kun-De-Kun Falls.
-There are two different trails to the Upper Falls.
-You will see two trail signs next to each other that help visitors with directions.
-A small cross-like sign marks the North Country Trail and O Kun De Kun Falls with mileage that says 1.3.
-The second sign is large and shows direction and mileage to several points of interest in Ontonagon county that can be reached by way of the North Country Trail System.
-These include Sandstone Creek, Old Victoria Dam, Porkies, the Baltimore River Bridge, and Bob Lake Campground.
+There are three main signs that mark the O Kun Den Kun falls.
+The first is the sign for the North Country Trail which also marks the trail head for the O Kun De Kun Falls.
+Two signs you will find next to each other that help visitors with directions.
+A small cross like sign marks the way to NCT and O Kun De Kun Falls with mileage that says 1.3.
+The last sign is a large and shows the direction and mileage to several points of interest in Ontonagon county.
+These include Sandstond Creek, Old Victoria Dam, Porkies, the Baltimore River Bridge, and Bob Lake Campground

 Address: O Kun de Kun Falls, Bruce Crossing, MI 49912